bettercap/caplets/hstshijack/README.md

 ### <a href="./payloads/hijack.js">**hijack.js**</a> payload

-This module injects files with a JavaScript payload (<a href="./payloads/hijack.js">**hijack.js**</a>) which acts as a callback for bettercap, and takes care of hostname spoofing in attributes of injected documents, as well as XMLHttpRequest.
+This module injects files with a JavaScript payload (<a href="./payloads/hijack.js">**hijack.js**</a>) which acts as a callback for bettercap, and takes care of hostname spoofing in attributes of injected documents, as well as fetch and XMLHttpRequest.

 Injecting <a href="./payloads/hijack.js">**hijack.js**</a> is essential for hostname spoofing.